 WELCOME TO CLERMONT-MINNEOLA LIONS CLUB

-We are a Club that knows how to have fun in helping our community, our state and the entire world.
 We cover all of South Lake County.
-The Club meets every Thursday at the Wesley Center, First United Methodist Church, downtown, corner of 8th St. and Hwy 50.
-Every 4th Thursday, we meet at IHOP, 25689 U.S. Hwy S. in Clermont.
+The Club meets the second and fourth Thursday of the month at IHOP, 2589 S. Hwy 27 (2 miles south of SR 50).
+The meeting starts at 6PM.
 The Club makes a special effort to invite guests.
 Each first meeting of the month, we discuss the general business of the Club.
-The remaining meetings, we invite guest speakers from the community.
+The remaining meeting, we invite guest speakers from the community.

 The needs in our community are growing very fast.
 Be a volunteer with a bunch of roaring Lions that know how to get things done and know how to have a great time doing it.

-Lions Clubs International is the world's largest service club organization with more than 1.3 million members in approximately 45,000 clubs in more than 200 countries and geographical areas around the world.
+Lions Clubs International is the world's largest service club organization with more than 1.4 million members in approximately 46,000 clubs in more than 200 countries and geographical areas around the world.